Axway/streams-open-docs/content/en/docs/relnotes/20220630_streams_relnotes.md

 ### Connect to Amplify Central to use Amplify Marketplace

-Now you can connect Streams to [Amplify Central](https://docs.axway.com/bundle/amplify-central/page/docs/index.html) to leverage tools like the [Amplify Marketplace](https://docs.axway.com/bundle/amplify-central/page/docs/manage_marketplace/index.html), where you can expose your Streams assets.
+Now you can connect Streams to [Amplify Central](https://docs.axway.com/bundle/amplify-central/page/docs/index.html) to leverage tools like the [Amplify Marketplace](https://docs.axway.com/bundle/amplify-central/page/docs/manage_marketplace/index.html), where you can expose your Streams assets and receive subscription usage information.

 For more information on how to set up this integration, see [Integrate with Amplify Central Marketplace](/docs/install/amplify-central-integration).